-A sparkling, clear swimming pool is inviting on a hot summer's day, but if the water quality is poor, the pool will sicken -- instead of refresh -- its users.
+A sparkling, clear swimming pool is inviting on a hot summer's day, but if the water quality is poor, the pool may sicken rather than refresh its users.
 For that reason, swimming pool owners need to be diligent about properly maintaining their pools.
 Part of this maintenance includes changing the pool water when needed.

-Chemicals, Filter and Vacuum Use
+Use of Chemicals, Filter and Vacuum

 Hard or Soft Water